Settling the Score with Mr. Zoldan

 “Manny…” His tone shifted, warmer now, almost gentle.
 “I love you.
 I appreciate you.
 Since you joined us, we’ve reached new heights.”

-If this detonates now, it won’t just hurt him.
+No. No. That made it worse.
+Infinitely worse.
+If this thing detonates now, it won’t just hurt him.
 It will ruin him.

 My phone lit up under the table.